Hernán Santana: Sporting Gijón

 On 26 January 2018, Hernán signed with Sporting de Gijón until the end of the second-tier season and three more.
 On 25 October 2020, he was loaned to Mumbai City FC of the Indian Super League.
 He started in all but one of his appearances for the latter, as they clinched their maiden league title.

 NorthEast United

 Hernán joined NorthEast United FC on 10 September 2021, on a two-year contract.
 He made his debut for the club on 20 November against Bengaluru FC in a 4–2 loss.
-He scored his first goal the following 14 January, opening the 1–1 draw at FC Goa.
+He scored his only goal the following 14 January, opening the 1–1 draw at FC Goa.

 Sichuan Jiuniu

 Hernán moved to Sichuan Jiuniu F.C. from the China League One on 18 April 2022.